Page Structure

 tag and a base class Nav.

-Navigation is adopting to the background color using combo classes:
+Navigation adapts to the background color using combo classes:

 Footer